asdf-format/asdf-website/asdf_website/asdf_fits.rst

 which describes and constrains the "telescope" value that is referenced in other `Roman Datamodels <https://roman-datamodels.readthedocs.io/en/latest/>`__.

-Practically, users should consult the documentation and schemas provided by the data model designers for questions about metadata organization instead of expecting the ASDF specification to provide answers.
-This is similar to working with FITS files, as often handling real data requires understanding the keyword and data organization specific to a data set or mission (which has defined their own data model that extends FITS).
+Users should consult the documentation, data models, and / or ASDF schemas provided by the data model designer to understand how metadata is organized.
+This is similar to how specific FITS files often contain non-standard keywords and data organization.
-One key difference is that ASDF provides tooling for data model designers to document and enforce these decisions.
+One key difference is ASDF provides tools to document these decisions and enforce them with validation.

 .. note::